publiccodenet/about/activities/live-streaming/prepare-live-stream.md

 ## Communication

 Make sure these are ready at least 3 weeks in advance:

-- Copies
+- Text messages for social media
-- Images
+- Images and graphs that can be used in the communication
-- Graphs
 - Social media campaign: short video with the guest if possible
 - Shared strategy with the stakeholders involved for every interview